Top 10 Cloud Integration platforms

 2020.
 AWS launches Amazon AppFlow, its new SaaS integration service

-AWS launched Amazon AppFlow, a new integration service that makes it easier for developers to transfer data between AWS and SaaS applications like Google Analytics, Marketo, Salesforce, ServiceNow, Slack, Snowflake and Zendesk.
-Like similar services, including Microsoft Azure’s Power Automate, for example, developers can trigger these flows based on specific events, at pre-set times or on-demand.
-Unlike some of its competitors, though, AWS is positioning this service more as a data transfer service than a way to automate workflows, and, while the data flow can be bi-directional, AWS’s announcement focuses mostly on moving data from SaaS applications to other AWS services for further analysis.
-For this, AppFlow also includes a number of tools for transforming the data as it moves through the service.
+AWS has recently launched Amazon AppFlow, an integration service designed to simplify data transfer between AWS and popular SaaS applications such as Google Analytics, Marketo, Salesforce, ServiceNow, Slack, Snowflake, and Zendesk.
+Similar to competing services like Microsoft Azure's Power Automate, developers can configure AppFlow to trigger data transfers based on specific events, predetermined schedules, or on-demand requests.
+Unlike some competitors, AWS positions AppFlow primarily as a data transfer service rather than an automation workflow tool.
+While the data flow can be bidirectional, AWS's emphasis is on moving data from SaaS applications to other AWS services for further analysis.
+To facilitate this, AppFlow includes various tools for data transformation as it passes through the service.

 2020.
 Unito raises $10.5M to integrate workplace collaboration tools